 A. Consideration of Final Budget

 District Manager Teague stated that there is a proposed change in O & M assessments for the Fiscal Year 2024 Budget based on the assessment methodology that was submitted.
 This results in an increase from the Fiscal Year 2023 Budget, but the impact on residential properties will remain the same.
-The increase is designated to the Golf Course, which has not been paying assessments.
-He anticipates an increase in the District’s legal fees, but there are enough funds for the reparation of lake banks.
+The increase is the result of the inclusion of the Golf Course into the O & M assessments, and the amount was determined by the economist performing the assessment methodology, and the Golf Course has not been subject to assessments in the past.
+He anticipates an increase in the District’s legal fees, but there are enough funds for addressing erosion concerns on the lake banks.

 On MOTION by Chair Dickey, seconded by Supervisor Stuart, with all in favor, the Budget Public Hearing was opened at 9:04 a.m.

-Attorney Lauren Gentry, representing Concert Golf, presented comments on behalf of her client opposing the assessment rates, stating that the Golf Course will not receive any benefit from the assessments.
-She noted that the Golf Course is not necessarily objecting to contribution to the District’s annual budget through an agreement or assessment, but is objecting to the arbitrary and capricious assessment that does not meet the requirements of law.
-She requests that the Board defer this action until 2025, which would allow time for negotiation, or revise the assessments today so they benefit the Golf Course.
+Attorney Lauren Gentry, representing Concert Golf, presented comments on behalf of her client opposing the assessment rates, stating that the Golf Course will not receive benefits to the amount of the proposed assessments.
+She noted that the Golf Course is not necessarily objecting to contribution to the District’s annual budget through an agreement or assessment, but is objecting to what they felt was an arbitrary and capricious assessment that does not meet the requirements of law.
+She requests that the Board defer this action until 2025, which would allow time for negotiation, or revise the assessments today so they are consistent with the benefit actually received.

-There was discussion on the calculations and factors used to arrive at the assessment rate as it affects the water usage agreement, including comments from Engineer McCleary, and Rick Rainville from Concert Golf.
-Attorney Hart stated that he believes that there are misunderstandings, but those cannot be discussed nor can there be negotiation today, since there is a short timeline until the tax roll needs to be submitted.
+There was discussion on the calculations and factors used to arrive at the assessment rate as it affects the water usage permit, including comments from Engineer McCleary, and Rick Rainville from Concert Golf.
+Attorney Hart stated that he believes that there are misunderstandings, but those cannot be addressed nor can they be negotiated today, since there is a short timeline until the tax roll needs to be submitted.